Ain History, Family Crest & Coats of Arms

 Ain Spelling Variations

-spelling variations are common among early Anglo-Saxon names.
+The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
-Ain has been recorded under many different variations, including Haines, Hains, Hain, Haine, Haynes, Hainson and others.
+Ain has been recorded under many different variations, including Haines, Hains, Hain, Haine, Haynes, Hainson and many more.

 Early Notables of the Ain family (pre 1700)